xevg/google-nest-camera-proxy/README.md

 # google_nest_camera_proxy

-Proxy your Nest Camera through rtsp-simple-server so you can view it on any RTSP reader.
+Proxy your Nest Camera through `mediamtx` so you can view it on any RTSP reader.

 ## How Google Nest Cameras Work